-Mental health professionals are, on rare occasion, themselves the target of a potential crisis.
-It is rare for a therapist to be physically harmed or killed by a client, but it does happen.
+Mental health professionals become, on rare occasion, themselves the target of a potential crisis.
+Although it is rare for a therapist to suffer physical harm or death at the hands of a client, it does happen.

-Some clients wait until their situations reach urgent proportions before consulting mental health professionals.
-In such instances, therapists may have to make critical judgments with potentially significant consequences about people with whom they have not yet formed a professional relationship or about whom they have yet to gather sufficient information.
+Some clients wait until their situation reaches urgent proportions before consulting a mental health professional.
+In such instances, therapists may have to make critical judgments with potentially significant consequences about people with whom they have not yet formed a relationship or about whom they have yet to gather enough information.
 This next case illustrates this predicament:

 Assessing and responding to a client who may pose a risk of suicide carries a heavy and stress-provoking responsibility.
 Becoming well versed in the clues suggesting a risk of suicide should be an essential part of all psychotherapists’ training.
-These indicators include a verbal statement of intent, suicidal ideation, a history of past attempts, a precipitating event, deterioration in social or vocational functioning, a plan of action, intense affect, and expressed feelings of hopelessness and despair (Bongar & Sullivan, 2013; Hendin, Maltsberger, Lipschitz, et al., 2001; Hendin, Maltsberger, Haas, et al., 2004; Pope & Vasquez, 2005).
+These indicators include a verbal statement of intent, suicidal ideation, a history of past attempts, a precipitating event, deterioration in social or vocational functioning, a plan of action, intense affect, and expressed feelings of hopelessness and despair (Bongar & Sullivan, 2013; Hendin, Maltsberger, Lipschitz, et al., 2001; Hendin, Maltsberger, Haas, et al., 2004; Harrison, Stritzke,Werner, Fay, et al., 2018; Klonsky, Qiu, & Saffer, 2017; Pope & Vasquez, 2016).
 Depending on the situation, some therapists may struggle with the ethics of suicide itself, as when a client has a terminal illness and experiences constant and severe pain.

 According to several surveys, nearly one-quarter to one-half of therapists sampled lost a client through suicide.
-An important step therapists should take in working with potentially suicidal clients is carefully documenting all concerns and decisions.
-Such records will prove critical to a later defense should a therapist be sued, and the quality of such documentation may determine whether a defense attorney will take the case (Simpson & Stacey, 2004).
+An important step therapists should take in working with potentially suicidal clients is to carefully document and monitor any concerns and their subsequent decisions.
+Such records will prove critical to a later defense should a therapist be sued.
+The quality of such documentation may determine whether a defense attorney will take the case (Simpson & Stacey, 2004).
 Lawsuits against mental health professionals remain fairly rare (though on the rise), yet client suicide accounts for a significant proportion of them.
-The wise therapist will become familiar with the legal aspects of suicide in advance of being forced to learn them (see Baerger, 2001; Feldman, Moritz, Benjamin, et al., 2005; Gross, 2005; Gutheil, 2004; Packman, Pennuto, Bongar, et al., 2004; Remley, 2004; VandeCreek & Knapp, 2000; Weiner, 2005).
+The wise therapist will become familiar with the legal issues regarding client suicide (see Feldman, Moritz, Benjamin, et al., 2005; Gutheil, 2004; Packman, Pennuto, Bongar, et al., 2004; Remley, 2004; Weiner, 2005).

 Although crisis management techniques are well beyond the scope of this course, we conclude this section by offering suggestions for preventive action in anticipation of making decisions under an intense time constraint or in emergency circumstances.

-3. Know the laws and policies in your state or locale relating to matters that are likely to accompany crisis events.
+3. Know and keep up to date on the laws and policies in your state or locale relating to matters that are likely to accompany emergency events.
 These include mandated reporting statutes (specifying the conditions under which information obtained in confidence must be reported to authorities) and commitment procedures.
 Before action becomes necessary, seek clarification on any sections of the law or policies that seem unclear.
 Frantic searches through files or frenetic phone calls to colleagues or attorneys are poor substitutes for preexisting knowledge.

 7. Carefully monitor the relationship between yourself and those with whom a close and trusting alliance has been built.
 Therapeutic miscalculations can result in intense client-therapist dynamics leading to unanticipated outcomes.
 The mishandling of transference by therapists has been identified as a cause of client crises.
-Gaining information about clients’ spiritual beliefs early on is also advised.
 Those undergoing a severe loss or other difficult life situation may also experience a spiritual crisis, and the therapist who understands a deeper meaning of a client’s despair is better positioned to respond effectively (Cunningham, 2000).

 8. Never rely solely on your memory.
 Carefully document any crisis or behavioral emergency event, including the decisions you made and your rationale for making them.
 Detailed records will greatly assist you, and possibly your clients, should the event later require a formal review.

 This course is mostly about the ethical obligations of therapists in their own work with clients.
-However, mental health professions remain strong when its members take action when the unethical behavior of others is observed.
+However, the mental health professions remain strong when members act when the unethical behavior of others is observed.
 Unethical activity often persists, totally unchecked, unless someone takes notice and intervenes.
-Action can be taken directly by confronting the colleague and perhaps working though a solution, or indirectly in the form of advising clients or others on how to proceed with concerns about another mental health professional’s actions.
+Action can be taken directly by confronting the colleague and perhaps working through to a solution, or indirectly in the form of advising clients or others on how to proceed with concerns about another mental health professional’s actions.
 Alternatively, one can refer incidents to an appropriate ethics committee or a state licensing board.

-Because less serious forms of reported unethical behavior may not be pursued in formal venues, informal peer monitoring creates the best chance to intervene and prevent or correct the questionable behavior of colleagues for three reasons: (1) colleagues have specialized knowledge about expectations of members in the field, (2) colleagues are in an advantageous position to observe or hear about unethical behaviors among peers, and (3) colleagues may be able to prevent ethical infractions from ever materializing.
+Because less serious forms of reported unethical behavior may not be pursued in formal venues, informal peer monitoring creates the best chance to intervene and prevent or correct the questionable behavior of colleagues for three reasons: (1) colleagues have specialized knowledge about expectations of members in the field, (2) colleagues are in an advantageous position to observe or hear about unethical behaviors among peers, and (3) colleagues may be able to prevent ethical infractions from ever materializing in the first place.

 Many questionable acts will not be repeated once the colleague understands or receives insight into why an act was wrong.
-However, when a colleague willfully and knowingly engages in professionally irresponsible or unethical behavior, intervention becomes more demanding, uncomfortable, and worrisome.
-This takes personal courage; we will attempt to assist you with the process at the end of this lesson.
+However, when a colleague willfully and knowingly engages in professionally irresponsible or unethical behavior, intervention becomes more demanding, uncomfortable, and worrisome, requiring courage to respond effectively.
+We will attempt to assist you with the process at the end of this lesson.

 We understand that confronting another person for a distasteful reason raises a range of emotions: anxiety, fear of an unknown response and outcome, and so on.
 The urge to flee from such responsibility is, sadly, also understandable.
 In group practice, treatment centers, or research settings, one might feel reluctant to appear disloyal by complaining about a colleague.
-Conflicting feelings between a perceived duty to take action and wanting to maintain a protective stance towards a colleague are a common source of reticence to get involved.
-It is also tempting to rationalize that that someone else will deal with it (“bystander apathy”) or that the matter is not serious enough for concern.
+Conflicting feelings between a perceived duty to act and wanting to maintain a protective stance toward a colleague are a common source of reticence to get involved.
+It is also tempting to rationalize that someone else will deal with it (“bystander apathy”) or that the matter is not serious enough for concern.
 It is all too easy to procrastinate until the matter no longer seems relevant, especially if the evidence seems the least bit ambiguous, as it often is.
 Another source of resistance is a fear of retaliation, especially if the individual already seems menacing or is of a higher professional status.
-Knowledge of the often-publicized fate of whistleblowers ending up as targeted themselves may often explain why observers choose to remain silent.
+Knowledge of the often-publicized fate of whistleblowers who end up being targeted themselves may often explain why observers choose to remain silent.

 We must also note that the organizational culture in which one works – be it a community clinic, managed care organization, hospital or educational institution – plays a significant role in determining how an intervention will play out.
-Conflicts are unlikely to arise when the integrity of the employer parallels ethical guidelines, and employees feel confident that their decisions will be supported up the line.
-Dilemmas can prove problematic, however, when an employer’s policy does not support or seems contradictory to general moral principles, professional ethics codes, and one’s own moral commitments.
+Conflicts are unlikely to arise when the integrity of the employer parallels ethical guidelines and employees feel confident that their decisions will be supported up the line.
+Dilemmas can prove problematic, however, when an employer’s policy does not support or seems contradictory to general moral principles, professional codes of ethics, and one’s own moral commitments.

-A counselor in a community agency complained to the agency manager that often divulged intimate details about her clients, using their real names, in the coffee lounge.
+A counselor in a community agency complained to the agency manager that staff members often divulged intimate details about their clients, using their real names, in the coffee lounge.
 The manager replied, “Don’t be so critical.
 We all work here and what these people don’t know won’t hurt them.”